suzannejmatthews/PDC-Unplugged/content/activities/CompanyAnalogy.md

 * **Dynamic scheduling**: The cards start in a large pile in front of the room.
 When an employee is done processing their card, they request another card to process.

 Alternatively, the activity can be actually acted out with job cards, desks, and students.

+The company analogy can also be introduced with a question (from Bogaerts2014):

+> "If I ran a company by myself working 100 hours per week, how much time will I need if I hire an assistant?"

+The question can be used to introduce the boss-worker pattern.

+Note that this can stay an analogy, or be dramatized with students in a classroom setting.

 ---